to South Broward Drainage District. Headquarters are located at 6591

 SBDD boundaries should contact the District to determine the criteria

 re: surface-water management area and the requirement for easements/rights-of-way.

 The District's fiscal year begins on October 1st and ends

 on September 30th of the following year.
 The District adopts its

-annual on October 1st of each year.
-To view the current Adopted
+annual budget on October 1st of each year.
+To view the Adopted Budget

 To view previous year budgets click here.

 The District's Annual Assessment Rates are as follows: